-Halfway through the first half, France win a corner and Zizou sprints away from the dazed Ronaldo and attacks the near post.
+Halfway through the first half, France win a corner and Zizou sprints away from the dazed Ronaldo, attacking the near post.

-He remembers every coach’s advice and heads the ball the down.
+He remembers every coach’s advice and heads the ball down.

 As the ball hits the net, the Stade de France erupts.